xiangx7805/Learning-Notes/LDA & Topic Model.md

 > :cop: **A bit of tuning required up front**
 In particular, a standard list of `stopwords` is rarely adequate.
-For instance, in topic-modeling fiction it's useful to get rid of
+For instance, in topic-modeling fiction it's useful to get rid of *the most common personal pronouns* and *personal names*.
-*   *the most common personal pronouns*: because otherwise the difference between 1st and 3rd person point-of-view becomes a dominant signal that crowds out other interesting phenomena.
-*   *personal names*: otherwise you discover strong, boring connections between every book with a character named “Richard.”
 This sort of thing is very much a critical judgment call; it’s not a science.